Multi-Drug Resistant Gram Negative Bacilli (MUGSI) Surveillance

 Demographic data, as well as data about the nature of the identified bacterial culture will be collected on a case report form and entered into a database for submission to the CDC.

-Our surveillance will contribute to the surveillance of over 12 million people performed by epidemiologists in Colorado, Georgia, Maryland, Minnesota and Oregon.
+Our surveillance will contribute to the surveillance of over 12 million people performed by epidemiologists in Colorado, Georgia, Maryland, Minnesota Oregon, and New Mexico.